 The Myers cocktail has been administered to people who suffer from migraines, have asthma attacks, fatigue, fibromyalgia, low immune systems, and even depression/anxiety, among other issues.

-Many places that offer IV drip therapy offer the Myers cocktail or a version of it.
+Many places that offer IV therapy offer the Myers cocktail or a version of it.

-Does IV drip therapy really work and is it beneficial
+Does IV therapy really work and is it beneficial

 The question behind every new procedure is always, “Okay…but does it actually work?
 Is it worth it?”